Human Protein Atlas launches the Brain Atlas, Blood Atlas and Metabolic Atlas

-The Brain Atlas presents which proteins are localized to different regions of the brain.
-Is the first integrated view of the proteins located to the different regions of the human, mouse and pig brain.
-The regional expression in these three mammalian brains have been profiled and the analysis includes 1,710 human brain samples, 119 pig brain samples and 67 mouse brain samples.
+The Brain Atlas presents which proteins are localized to different brain regions.
+It is the first integrated view of the proteins located in the human, mouse, and pig brain regions.
+The regional expression in these three mammalian brains has been profiled, and the analysis includes 1,710 human brain samples, 119 pig brain samples, and 67 mouse brain samples.

-The Blood Atlas is a resource for the exploration of blood cells and proteins.
-It answers the question of which proteins and cells are present in blood.
+The Blood Atlas is a resource for exploring blood cells and proteins.
+It answers the question of which proteins and cells are present in the blood.
 The Blood Atlas also includes "the secretome" - an analysis of all proteins predicted to be secreted from human cells.